 INFORM measures Iraq’s risk of humanitarian crisis and disaster to be very high, at 6.8/10.
 Hazard and exposure as well as lack of coping capacity are of particular concern, at 7.6/10 and 6.9/10 rates.?

-WASH services are partially or completely inaccessible for 8.3 million people in Iraq.
+WASH services are needed by 5.4 million people in Iraq.
 Access to safe drinking water and sanitation are a major concern.?

 Information Gaps and needs

 - Lack of clear and updated information on nutrition, which is incorporated into health sector reporting.

 - Different delineations of administrative borders between central and regional governments (especially the KR-I) impacts on the accuracy of displacement tracking.